elunna/nerfhack-changelog/README.md

 ### Specific artifact changes
-* The Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
-* The Tsurugi of Muramasa also confers very fast speed when wielded (Fourk)
-* Magicbane is a quarterstaff (FIQ)
+* Cleaver is prevented from cleaving peaceful bystanders (unless cursed) (xnh)
-* Creating Excalibur will fix any negative enchantment on it (xnh)
+* Excalibur will fix any negative enchantment on it when created from #dipping (xnh)
+* Eyes of the Overworld protect against more gaze attacks (Evil)
 * Fire Brand instakills highly flammable monsters and green slimes (xnh)
 * Fire Brand cures sliming whenever you attack with it
 * Fire Brand is now a short sword (Evil)
 * Frost Brand instakills water elementals
 * Frost Brand is now a short sword (Evil)
-* Vorpal Blade gets a 10% chance of beheading (SLASHEM)
-* Vorpal Blade grants see invisible whilst wielded
-* Vorpal Blade provides warning vs jabberwocks (Evil)
-* The Heart of Ahriman grants slotless flying and displacement instead of stealth (FIQ)
-* The Heart of Ahriman can be invoked for a blessed remove curse effect (Fourk)
-* The Orb of Detection grants clairvoyance whilst carried.
-* Trollsbane grants regeneration whilst wielded (many variants)
-* The Eyes of the Overworld protect against more gaze attacks (Evil)
-* Prevent Cleaver from cleaving peaceful bystanders (xnh)
 * Giantslayer is now a spear (Evil)
 * Giantslayer conveys 18/\* strength whilst wielded (Dyna)
 * Grayswandir only deals bonus damage versus cross-aligned monsters.
+* Grimtooth can inflict disease on its victims (Evil)
+* Heart of Ahriman grants slotless flying and displacement instead of stealth (FIQ)
+* Heart of Ahriman can be invoked for a blessed remove curse effect (Fourk)
+* Longbow of Diana confers half physical damage when wielded
+* Magicbane is a quarterstaff (FIQ)
+* Magic Mirror of Merlin grants reflection and 1/2 spell damage instead of magic resistance (EvilHack).
+* Mjollnir's is louder when it strikes monsters with lightning
+* Mjollnir can be invoked for a lightning bolt (xnh)
 * Ogresmasher can also hurtle light-weight monsters (Evil)
+* Orb of Detection grants clairvoyance whilst carried.
+* Sceptre of Might grants steadfastness when wielded
+* Sceptre of Might gets a bonus on all monsters (this is to compensate for the difficulty in enchanting it due to its magic resistance)
+* Snickersnee grants stun resistance when wielded (Evil)
+* Staff of Aesculapius can cure withering (xnh/Evil)
+* Sting actually cuts through webs when exiting a web
+* Trollsbane grants regeneration whilst wielded (many variants)
+* Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
+* Tsurugi of Muramasa also confers very fast speed when wielded (Fourk)
+* Vorpal Blade gets a 10% chance of beheading (SLASHEM)
+* Vorpal Blade grants see invisible whilst wielded
+* Vorpal Blade provides warning vs jabberwocks (Evil)
 * Werebane provides protection from shapechangers when wielded
-* The Sceptre of Might grants steadfastness when wielded
-* The Sceptre of Might gets a bonus on all monsters (this is to compensate for the difficulty in enchanting it due to its magic resistance)
-* The Longbow of Diana confers half physical damage when wielded
-* Increased Mjollnir's wakeup radius when it strikes monsters with lightning
-* Mjollnir can be invoked for a lightning bolt (xnh)
-* Sting actually cuts through webs when exiting a web
-* Snickersnee grants stun resistance when wielded (Evil)
-* Withering can be cured by the Staff of Aesculapius (xnh/Evil)
-* Grimtooth can inflict disease on its victims (Evil)

 **Bane changes:**
 * All banes provide warning vs their bane monster type when wielded (Evil)